-T-Mac is using Ones Basketball Association to put on the next generation.
+T-Mac is using Ones Basketball League to put on the next generation.
 Ahead of the league’s debut, McGrady shared his vision with Boardroom.

 The Hall of Fame career of Tracy McGrady is filled with highlights and accolades that are still discussed and reflected upon today.